-In the internationally recognized recycling label, belongs to No. 7 raw material (OTHER), and cannot be recycled with other plastic products, must be recycled separately.
-PLA belongs to category No. 7 OTHER, and has the word PLA below.
+The internationally recognized recycling label, belongs to No. 7 raw material (OTHER), and cannot be recycled with other plastic products, must be recycled separately.
+PLA belongs to category No. 7 OTHER and has the word PLA below.

-13Does the PLA product have the characteristics of acid and alkali resistance?
+13Does the PLA product has the characteristics of acid and alkali resistance?

-Yes, PLA products are acid and alkali resistant substance.
+Yes, PLA products are acid and alkali-resistant substances.

 Yes, PLA products can be reused and are harmless to the healthy, and will not cause environmental pollution.

 15Why is PLA also known as “Corn Plastic”?

 Because PLA is made from corn starch, it is also called plastic corn.